Metalloid: Semiconductors and electronics

 All the elements commonly recognised as metalloids (or their compounds) have been used in the semiconductor or solid-state electronic industries.

 Some properties of boron have limited its use as a semiconductor.
 It has a high melting point, single crystals are relatively hard to obtain, and introducing and retaining controlled impurities is difficult.

 Silicon is the leading commercial semiconductor; it forms the basis of modern electronics (including standard solar cells) and information and communication technologies.
 This was despite the study of semiconductors, early in the 20th century, having been regarded as the "physics of dirt" and not deserving of close attention.

 Germanium has largely been replaced by silicon in semiconducting devices, being cheaper, more resilient at higher operating temperatures, and easier to work during the microelectronic fabrication process.
 Germanium is still a constituent of semiconducting silicon-germanium "alloys" and these have been growing in use, particularly for wireless communication devices; such alloys exploit the higher carrier mobility of germanium.
 The synthesis of gram-scale quantities of semiconducting germanane was reported in 2013.
 This consists of one-atom thick sheets of hydrogen-terminated germanium atoms, analogous to graphane.
 It conducts electrons more than ten times faster than silicon and five times faster than germanium, and is thought to have potential for optoelectronic and sensing applications.
 The development of a germanium-wire based anode that more than doubles the capacity of lithium-ion batteries was reported in 2014.
 In the same year, Lee et al. reported that defect-free crystals of graphene large enough to have electronic uses could be grown on, and removed from, a germanium substrate.

 Arsenic and antimony are not semiconductors in their standard states.
-Both form type III-V semiconductors (such as GaAs, AlSb or GaInAsSb) in which the average number of valence electrons per atom is the same as that of Group 14 elements.
-These compounds are preferred for some special applications.
+Both form type III-V semiconductors (such as GaAs, AlSb or GaInAsSb) in which the average number of valence electrons per atom is the same as that of Group 14 elements, but they have direct band gaps.
+These compounds are preferred for optical applications.
 Antimony nanocrystals may enable lithium-ion batteries to be replaced by more powerful sodium ion batteries.